miohtama/opsec/source/team/index.rst

-.. _backend-view-access-limitations:
+.. _sensitive-data-access-limitations:

-Backend view access limitations
+Sensitive data access limitations
 ==============================================================

 **Backend sensitive data access is limited?** Yes / No / Not applicable